-The energy emanated by both Michelle and Barack is infectious and exhilarating.
+The energy emanated by both Michelle and Barack Obama is infectious and exhilarating.
 For the first time in my lifetime, I feel impassioned about my country and its leadership.
 I feel like, Wow, this is what being an American is all about!
 I’m empowered to make a real difference.
 This is really what I’m all about… setting the bar high… living each day of life fully… and doing little things to make a big difference.
-More to come on the inauguration…

 As if meeting the Obamas wasn’t enough, it was just the beginning of an amazing week.

 It was incredible… and freezing!
 I have honestly never been so cold.
 It had been 70 degrees in Sacramento before I left.
 So, although I was layered and bundled up, I could not fully appreciate how cold it would actually be.
 The whipping wind was biting my face.
 My lips were numb.
 My nose kept running.
 But although my frozen toes ached through my wool socks, I couldn’t help but feel elated.

 The crowd was warm and friendly.
 There was an air of excitement and peace.
 People kept reaffirming, “We’re all family today.”
 A local woman told us what a welcome change it was to feel the flow of positive energy, rather than the opposition of so many recent demonstrations.

-To be there, among all the national and world leaders… and among the people… to feel the energy reverberating between us… it was truly awe-inspiring.
+To be there, among all the national and global leaders… and among the people… to feel the energy reverberating between us… it was truly awe-inspiring.
 I could feel the magnitude of his presence… the magnitude of what was about to happen.
 This was history.

 As he took his oath of office, I felt so moved by the magnitude of these words.
 Upon his speech, a feeling of hope resonated through the crowd…

 His metaphorically outreached hands and heart spoke to the world, offering cooperation, not domination.
 He offered a “new way forward based on mutual interests and mutual respect. …we will extend a hand if you are willing to unclench your fist.”